Enriching the Symphony of Gravitational Waves from Binary Black Holes by Tuning Higher Harmonics: Selecting the most-important higher-order modes for modeling

-Since adding the modes $(3,2),(4,3)$ is a non trivial task because of the mode mixing between modes with the same $m$ and different $\ell$~\cite{Buonanno:2006ui,Kelly:2012nd, Berti:2014fga,London:2014cma}, and considering that their contribution is at the same level of the numerical error of the NR waveforms, we decide not to include them in the \texttt{SEOBNRv4HM} model.
+Since adding the modes $(3,2),(4,3)$ is a non trivial task because of the mode mixing between spherical and spheroidal harmonics~\cite{Buonanno:2006ui,Kelly:2012nd, Berti:2014fga,London:2014cma}, and considering that their contribution is at the same level of the numerical error of the NR waveforms, we decide not to include them in the \texttt{SEOBNRv4HM} model.
 The results of the maximum of the unfaithfulness due to the numerical errors suggest that in order to use NR waveforms to build an EOBNR model having maximum unfaithfulness against NR smaller than $1\%$ it would be necessary to have more accurate higher-order modes from NR simulations.